The Blockchain, Cryptocurrencies and the Cryptoeconomy

 The mathematics behind the blockchain concept are complex and way beyond the scope of any kind of basic introduction.
 The key point to realise, however, is that a blockchain contains a record of every single transaction that has ever been made in the system, with copies being held across the Internet on literally thousands of computers which maintain its integrity.
 Between them these computers compile and verify "blocks" of transactions which are strung together in a cryptographically secure "chain" of blocks (hence a "blockchain").
 Updating and maintaining the ledger requires work to be performed in the form of intensive mathematical operations for which the owners of the participating computers are rewarded.
 In the case of the Bitcoin blockchain these rewards are made in the form of Bitcoin payments, and the process of creating blocks is generally called "mining" (since in doing this work the computers are effectively creating new currency units in the same way a real miner digs gold or other valuable assets out of the ground).

-Because a blockchain is designed to be cryptographically secure it is considered to be effectively impossible to alter using currently available technology, and so for all present practical purposes the transactions can be considered to be "set in stone".
+Because a blockchain is designed to be cryptographically secure it is considered to be effectively impossible to alter using currently available technology, and so for all present practical purposes the transactions can be considered to be "set in stone" (a property which is often referred to as "immutability").
 Multiple identically verified copies are held across the Internet, further compounding the concept of "trust" which is built in to the system.
 In fact, because the trust lies in the mathematical algorithms and the (generally open source) software controlling a blockchain these kind of systems are often referred to as "trustless" (because no trust needs to be placed in any kind of human institutional authority to maintain the ledger and verify transactions which are held within it).

 Spurred on by concerns about how the "traditional" banking system works (and especially in light of the banking crisis in 2008) a new "cryptoeconomy" emerged, with businesses and individuals buying and selling goods and services using Bitcoin payments - as well as well as some of the other "cryptocurrencies" which also sprang up on Bitcoin's heels.
 These included Dogecoin, Ether (on which more will be said below), Monero, Musicoin and ZCash (amongst many others).
 Most (but not all) of these new cryptocurrencies use blockchain technology similar to that originally specified by Satoshi Nakamoto for Bitcoin, but it is important to remember that blockchains can be used for other applications besides controlling currency ledgers.
 For instance just about any kind of database can be put on to a blockchain, possible examples being land registries or vehicle registration schemes where records need to be held in a secure but accessible environment in such a way that histories of transactions cannot be altered or otherwise interferred with retrospectively.